Structured Difference-of-Q via Orthogonal Learning: Related Work

 At a high level, our method is similar to the dynamic DR learner studied in \citep{lewis2021double} in that we extend the R-learner identification approach to a sequential setting, although the estimand is quite different.
-In particular, they only consider heterogeneity based on a fixed \textit{initial} state, dynamic treatment regimes with terminal rewards, generalize structural nested-mean models (SNMMs) by estimating ``blip-to-zero'' functions.
-Consequently, our analysis is similar at a high level.
-Overall, the most closely related work when it comes to estimating contrast functionals in reinforcement learning is that of \citep{shi2022statistically}, which derives a pseudo-outcome for estimating the $Q$-function contrast in the infinite horizon setting.
-We share the same estimand, but in the finite-horizon setting.
-The estimation strategy is quite different.
-Crucial differences include: we directly generalize the residualized learning (R-learner) approach , and we work in finite-horizons with the propensity score rather than the hard-to-estimate stationary distribution density ratio \citep{liu2018breaking}.
+They generalize structural nested-mean models by estimating ``blip-to-zero'' functions but only consider heterogeneity based on a fixed \textit{initial} state and dynamic treatment regimes with terminal rewards.
+Overall, a closely related work with a similar goal of estimating contrast functionals in RL is \citep{shi2022statistically}, which derives a pseudo-outcome for estimating the $Q$-function contrast in the infinite horizon setting.
+We focus on the finite-horizon setting with a different estimation strategy building on the $R$-learner.
 Note that the (single-stage) R-learner loss function is an overlap-weighted \citep{li2019addressing} regression against the doubly-robust score (DR-learner \citep{kennedy2020optimal}).
-(See \citep{morzywolek2023general,chernozhukov2024applied} for more discussion).

-Advantage functions are a contrast functional widely studied in classical RL (less often in the offline setting) and dynamic treatment regimes \citep{neumann2008fitted,murphy2003optimal}.
-However, \textit{which} contrast it evaluates is policy-dependent, and it requires further algorithmic development for policy learning, unlike our approach that is simply greedy with respect to difference-of-Q functions. \citep{pan2023learning} note the analogy with causal contrast estimation and derive a Q-function independent estimator, but in the online setting. \citep{nie2021learning} studies OPE for advantage functions in a special case of optimal stopping.
-We do make a margin assumption to relate convergence of Q-function contrasts to policy value convergence, analogous to \citep{shi2022statistically}. \citep{hu2024fast} studies consequences of the margin assumption for fitted-Q-iteration with a tighter analysis.
-Our approach is better suited for settings with highly structured difference-of-Qs since we introduce auxiliary estimation at every timestep.
+(See \citep{morzywolek2023general,chernozhukov2024applied}).
+We do make a margin assumption to relate convergence of Q-function contrasts to policy value convergence, analogous to \citep{shi2022statistically,hu2024fast}.